KannonZenetism/zenetism-field-physics/structural-physics/SP02-bifurcal-cosmogenesis.md

 7. **Contra-Temporal Flow** — Time aligned with the prevalent tree; Aionic time is centropy-forward

-8. **Diagnostic Continuity** — All invariants and dimensional operators hold across expression types
+8. **Diagnostic Continuity** — All invariants and dimensional operators hold across all structurally permitted expression types

-Structural Physics, with SP02, achieves its full scope: a physics not merely of this universe, but of the entire Biospiral across all its expressions.
+Structural Physics, with SP02, extends its scope beyond this universe's local conditions into a broader cosmological framework: a physics of the Biospiral across all its structurally anticipated expressions.

 ---